k21971/CrecelleHack/doc/variantfixes.md

     size larger, one size smaller, or the same size as the player's current form.
 In addition, any object where size is a factor can be resized.
+- Snowball
+  - Can be obtained through some creative application of commands.

 ## Pets
 - Allow the player to issue granular orders to their pets, directing